A lot of video these days is distributed by streaming, which means that viewers need a persistent internet connection.

 Streaming has its advantages - among other things it removes the need to store hefty files on your own devices - but there are problems too.
 If your internet connection dies, your viewing pleasure does too, and most parents of small children will know the agony that results when Hey Duggee starts buffering at a key moment; and there is also the danger that videos will be taken offline in the future and you won't be able to access them at all.

-It therefore makes sense to download to your Mac permanent copies (or temporary ones, depending on licensing rights) of the videos you enjoy most online.
+It therefore makes sense to download to your Mac permanent copies (or temporary ones, depending on licensing rights) of the videos you (or the kids) enjoy most online.
 In this article we outline how to do this, for various popular video sites and services.

 You can read about Toolbox's various features, and download a seven-day trial, on the company's website.
 But we'll look next at a range of methods that use free software or built-in tools.

-The tool we recommend for YouTube is iTubeDownloader.
+The tool we recommend for downloading YouTube content is iTubeDownloader.
 Install this program (you can do so for free) and open it.

 You'll find that the software looks just like YouTube, except there's a Download button positioned just to the left of the URL bar at the top of the window.
 Navigate to the video you want to download and hit this button, name the video, decide where you want to save it and the quality of the file, and confirm by clicking Download again.